How Do You Become a Registered Nurse?

 #3 Getting Hired and Training

-Now that you’ve passed your licensure exam, you’ve officially earned the title of Registered Nurse (RN)—but what happens next?
-A nurse needs a hospital, clinic, or private practice to put their newly licensed skills to good use.
+Now that you’ve passed your licensure exam, you’ve officially earned the Registered Nurse (RN) title—but what happens next?
+Once you've applied for your license, a nurse needs a hospital, clinic, or private practice to use their newly licensed skills.

 As an RN, you have options when it comes to employment.
 Registered nurses work in a variety of different healthcare facilities and roles, including: